 Physics uses theory and experiments to understand the makeup of ourselves, the world around us, and beyond.
 It defines the motion, forces and energy of everyday experiences, and is at play everywhere.
 Walking, driving your car or using GPS on your phone all incorporate the laws of physics.

 Physicists are not bound by context.
-They think outside the box to come to innovative solutions that may not previously have been considered.
+They think outside the box to come up with innovative solutions that may not previously have been considered.
 They constantly challenge our way of thinking with new concepts and ideas, which are crucial to our development and evolution.
 Their ever-assessing, problem-solving minds lead to the creation of life-changing inventions that improve the way we live.

 The study of Physics helps us to understand other disciplines, like the earth, agricultural, chemical, biological, and environmental sciences.
 As well as astrophysics and cosmology.
 Those qualified in physics are therefore incredibly valuable to society.